The Modular Monolith: A Practical Middle Ground

 └── app.ts

-Each module exposes a public API — a set of functions or a class — and nothing else leaks out.
+Each module exposes a public API and nothing else leaks out.

 Enforcing Module Boundaries